elixir-europe/rdmkit/pages/your_tasks/data_discoverability.md

 * Detailed Metadata: ensure comprehensive metadata for your datasets, including detailed descriptions of studies, datasets, variables, and any available distributions.
 * Data Catalogs and Repositories: use well-maintained online catalogs and repositories that support controlled access data, and check for advanced search features to filter datasets by specific attributes.
 * Data Access Policies: get familiar with the data access policies of different repositories and datasets, understanding the requirements and procedures for requesting access to controlled data.
 * Ethical and Legal Compliance: ensure compliance with ethical guidelines and legal regulations governing data use and sharing, and obtain necessary approvals from institutional review boards or ethics committees if required.
+Check the [GDPR compliance](gpdr_compliance) and [Ethical aspects](ethics) pages for more information.
 * Data Access Request Process: be aware that the process for requesting and obtaining data access can be time-consuming, and prepare detailed justifications for data access requests, including research objectives and intended analyses.
 * Privacy and Security Measures: implement robust privacy and security measures to protect sensitive data during discovery and after access is granted, ensuring data handling practices comply with data protection regulations.
+Check the [Data sensitivity](data_sensitivity) page for more information.

 ### Solutions